contao/docs/docs/manual/layout/site-structure/multilingual-websites.en.md

 Starting with Contao **4.10** the URL prefix can also be defined for each website root individually and independently of the language of the website root.
 This way it is also possible have one website root without an URL prefix, while the other website roots of the same domain still have one.
 For example: `example.com` for the English version of the website and `example.com/de` for the German version.
-In order to be able to configure this setting the »legacy routing« mode must be
+In order to be able to configure this setting the »[legacy routing][LegacyRouting]« mode must be disabled:
-disabled:

 ```yaml
 # config/config.yml